Contact MyBenefits Service Center

 Affordable Care Act tax Forms 1095-B and 1095-C

-- Per IRS guidance, Forms 1095-B and 1095-C are for record keeping purposes only and are not required to be filed with a participant’s 2016 tax return.
-You do not need this form to file your taxes.
-The forms are proof of the 2016 offer and enrollment in health insurance coverage.
-The information on these forms indicates that the participant and any spouse or dependent were offered coverage and the respective enrollments, if any, for each month during 2016.
-02/03/2017
+- Per IRS guidance, Forms 1095-B and 1095-C are for record keeping purposes only and are not required to be filed with a participant’s 2018 tax return.
+The forms are currently being mailed through MyBenefits and should be received by March 4, 2019 per IRS requirements.
+Please note: You do not need this form to file your taxes.
+The forms are proof of the 2018 offer and enrollment in health insurance coverage.
+The information on these forms indicates that the participant and any spouse or dependent were offered coverage and the respective enrollments, if any, for each month during 2018.
+1095 FAQs

 Benefit recipients who enroll in the Teachers' Retirement Insurance Program (TRIP) receive health, prescription and behavioral health benefits for one monthly premium.
 Dependent beneficiaries can be enrolled in the program at an additional cost and will have the same health plan and other benefits as the benefit recipient.

 plan administrators.
 Benefit recipients interested in changing their coverage elections may do so upon experiencing an eligible qualifying change in status and should contact the Teachers' Retirement System (TRS) for more information.